lepton-7/tartlet/README.md

 pip install -e .
 ```

-Confirm installing with `tartlet-targeted --help`.
+Confirm installation with `tartlet-targeted --help`.

 ## Using the tool